“On the Twenty-Third Day of the Month of September in an Early Year of a Decade Not Too Long Before Our Own…”

 In addition to capitalism, the original ending focuses on greed and money, and suggests that the term ‘Green’ is a metaphor for money.
 When Audrey sings about “Somewhere That’s Green”, she is actually referring to a stable income and suburban life.
 Her dream isn’t just to be happy with Seymour, it is to become a commercial, with all the expensive and new products you see on TV.
 The same goes for “Grow for Me”, where Audrey II’s greenery and growth is connected to Seymour’s financial situation.
 The more Audrey II grows, the more money Seymour and Mr. Mushnik have.
 This means that the song “Mean Green Mother from Outer Space” is about an uncaring economic system, where those who can’t keep up are devoured.
 The film also emphasizes this reading by showing two different hectic crowds, first the customers trying to buy an Audrey II, and then the civilians trying to escape Audrey II’s destruction.
 As we see customers flocking to the stores, the fates sing “And the plants proceeded to grow and grow”, which refers to both Audrey II’s rise to power, but also to the increasing greed and lack of morality growing in the American public.
 Like Seymour, each of these customers will be sweet talked by the plant and will feed it blood.

-The thing with Audrey is that if no one payed any attention to the plant, or if no one fed it, then it never would succeed.
+If no one payed any attention to the plant, or if no one fed it, then it never would succeed.
 It needs humans, to a certain point.
-The film juxtaposes the costumers with the fleeing crowd to highlight how this destruction is everyone’s fault, not just the plants.
-Everyone who failed to recognize that Audrey II was a threat is at fault.
+The film juxtaposes the customers with the fleeing crowd in this final scene to highlight how this destruction is everyone’s fault, not just the plants.
+Everyone failed to recognize that Audrey II was a threat, and so this destruction is their own fault.

 “Every household in America”